addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 **Notable item**

 When creating an Application Load-balancer, you must specify at least two Subnets, from different Availability Zones.
-In order to achieve this in the Template, a couple of functions built into CloudFormation Templates are used.
+In order to achieve this in the Template, a couple of CloudFormation built-in functions will used.

 Note: The Network Load-balancer does not have this requirement.